 The American Medical Association as well as the American Dental Association endorsed Dr. Horace Wells, a dentist, as the first person to use nitrous oxide to pull teeth in 1845.
 Chloroform was first used as an anesthetic by Dr. James Simpson in the mid-1840s as well.
 Because it's highly toxic, chloroform ceased to be used in favor of ether in the early 1900s.

 Now, there's a wide variety of anesthetics available, but we still use derivatives of some of these early substances, such as morphine, the "-aine" drugs chemically related to cocaine, and nitrous oxide.
 Anesthesia continues to evolve and become safer, enabling doctors to perform necessary and life-saving operations.
 The next time you need anesthesia, you'll have a better understanding of the process.

-For lots more information on anesthesia and related topics, check out the links on the next page.
+For lots more information on anesthesia and related topics, check out the links below.

 - Albin, Maurice S. and Patrick Sim.
 "Oliver Wendell Holmes, M.D., 1809-1984, Poet, Physician and Anesthesia Advocate."
 ASA Newsletter.
 October 2004.http://www.asahq.org/Newsletters/2004/10_04/albin.html

 - American Association of Nurse Anesthetists.
 "Conscious Sedation: What Patients Should Expect."
 AANA.
 2009.http://www.aana.com/uploadedFiles/For_Patients/sedation_brochure03.pdf

 - American Dental Association.
 "Anesthesia."
 ADA.
 2009.http://www.ada.org/public/topics/anesthesia_faq.asp